Not Thick Enough?

 Sometimes we get our lashes done, look in the mirror and aren't as impressed as we expected to be.
 A lot of times, clients refer to them not being THICK enough.

-When it comes to selecting a diameter for your natural lashes, we have to take into account your natural lash thickness, length and health.
+When it comes to selecting a diameter for your natural lashes, we, as lash artists, have to take into account your natural lash thickness, length and health.

 There are multiple diameters to choose from depending on techniques and what's healthy to apply to your natural lashes.
-We use anywhere from 0.03-0.10mm for volume, where we are applying multiple lashes on one lash.
+We use anywhere from 0.03-0.18mm for eyelash extensions, depending on the technique we are doing and your natural lashes.

 A lot of times we see inexperienced lash artists using these thicker sizes on clients that can't support them.
 Unfortunately when it comes to training, a lot of companies and trainers are supplying these thicknesses in their kits and the students don't know any different.
 I was one of those artists when I began, so I know first hand that it's not always the artist's fault for using that thick of lashes.
 Education has since come a long way though.